zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_WITH_UPF_EBPF.md

 ### iii.
 UPF
 __Note:__ in case you are deploying the UPF as Docker container, please update the reference points `N3` and `N6` accordingly.

 In this tutorial, the UPF is deployed as a standalone application on a bare-metal machine dedicated for this usage.
-There will be a docker version for the UPF and this tutorial will be updated.
+But you can also deploy it in a docker container (but in host-mode).